JetBrains/teamcity-documentation/topics/known-issues.md

 In rare cases, if an early build of Visual Studio 2017 is installed on your build agent, you might get the "Cannot create an instance of the logger" error when running the .NET build step.
 This might be caused by the logger's incompatibility with the framework version being used.

-To workaround this problem, you can upgrade Visual Studio 2017 to the latest build or, alternatively, install any later version of .NET Framework.
+To work around this problem, you can upgrade Visual Studio 2017 to the latest build or, alternatively, install any later version of .NET Framework.

 ### Compatibility with Visual Studio Build Tools 17.2.0 and .NET SDK 6.0.300